Kimberly S. Engber, dean

 Choosing an honors curriculum means choosing courses and experiences that are measurably broader, deeper or more complex than traditional college-level learning.

-Most students work toward the minor in University Honors distinction, an 18-credit program that includes a discussion-based honors seminar, a substantial research or design-thinking experience and presentation, and 12 elective honors credits.
-Students may choose an area of emphasis (or track) within the minor including the Emory Lindquist Honors Scholar, Honors Leadership, Honors Law and Public Policy, or Departmental Honors track.
-Most of the courses taken to meet honors requirements also fulfill general education or major requirements.
-Because of this overlap, we say that Honors is a different way to do your degree, one that engages you more broadly or more deeply than traditional college study.
-In other words: It's more meaningful work!
+Most students work toward the minor in University Honors distinction, an 18-credit program that includes a discussion-based or project-based honors seminar, a substantial research or design thinking experience and presentation, and 12 elective honors credits.
+Students may choose an area of emphasis (honors track) within the minor including the Emory Lindquist Honors Scholar, Honors Leadership, Honors Law and Public Policy, or Departmental Honors track.
+Students who complete an area of emphasis earn an additional distinction on the transcript.

 The multi-disciplinary Honors Baccalaureate major offers students the opportunity to select two or three concentrations from at least two colleges, choose courses with the approval of faculty mentors, and complete a thesis or capstone project.